|

 around her shoulders, and fastened the clasp.

-"Legolas!" said Eowyn.
-"I am not a complete invalid!"
+"Legolas," she protested, "I am not a complete

 tonight, when you have had too much wine and I am not here to